VysotskiVadim/VysotskiVadim.blog/_drafts/slow-unit-tests-part-2-static-mocking.markdown

 ---
 ## Intro

-I work with a test suite that could have been executed in seconds but it is executing for 20 minutes.
-What does make it so slow?
-This is the question I'm trying to answer.

-I measured different factors that could slow tests down in isolation.
-Those numbers will help you understand how different decisions affect the execution time of your test suite.
+You're reading the second article where I explore slow unit tests.
+Every article from the "Slow unit test" series explore one aspect.

+This time I will measure static mocking.
+I will use two mocking libraries: Mockk and Mockito.
 The way I measured is described in the [Measurements section](#measurements).

-I did quite a lot of experiments and measurements.
-It would be uncomfortable to read everything in one article.
-I split the whole material into a few parts.
-You're reading part one that is focused on objects mocking.
+How do you think, who's going to be faster: Mockk or Mockito?
+Make your bet and find the answer in the article!

 {% include slow-unit-tests-articles-list.markdown %}

 ## Baseline

-How long does it take to run two tests which do almost nothing?
+I will use the same baseline: two unit tests which check `2+2`:

 ```kotlin
 @Test